Who is eligible to serve?

 What are the roles and responsibilities of task force and committee members?

 The ICMA Executive Board gives task forces and committees clearly defined tasks and timeframes.
-This structure was created in 1997 to strengthen the effectiveness of member participation and linkages to board priorities, and to allow a group of members to work together for one to three years on clear tasks.
+This structure was created to strengthen the effectiveness of member participation and linkages to board priorities, and to allow a group of members to work together for one to three years on clear tasks.
 Task force/committee members are directly responsible for all products or materials that are produced.
 The assigned chairperson takes the lead in organizing the work of the committee, with an ICMA staff member serving as a resource primarily to help with meeting logistics and distribution of communications.

 Most task forces and committees are assigned a board liaison.
 The board liaison serves as a linkage to board priorities, attends the conference meeting, and reports on issues and activities at executive board meetings.